allan2327/nimbble-dev/README.md

 ### Note:

-* To shutdown the vm from running you can exit ssh and run:
+* To shutdown the vm from running, you can exit ssh and run:
   * vagrant halt (Prefer if you want to shutdown the machine to free up some resources)
 * To suspend the vm.
 (A suspend effectively saves the exact point-in-time state of the machine, so that when you resume it later)
   * vagrant suspend